johannsl/terminal-stuff/README.md

 ```

 ## Use configuration files
 Add .vimrc to your home directory.
 Keep the old version just in case.
 This changes the way vim looks.
 Add .zshrc to your home directory.
 Keep the old version just in case.
 This changes the way the terminal looks and works.
+You might want to change some parameters in this file, like perhaps the PATH variable in line 53.
+PATH describes where the terminal looks for binary files, which might be different on your computer.
+Binary files are programs that can be run from the terminal (just like zsh).

 ### Feedback
 This guide is made from memory, and is not tested in a fresh environment.
 I would apreciate feedback about any step that does not work on your computer.